soonyz06/Broomburg/README.md

-for me to test and learn concepts, so alot of stuff are scuffed,
+for me to test and learn concepts, so alot of stuff are scuffed, to be redone soon as framework for hypothesis testing

 # Data Engineering
   - Polars: Lazy query plan, hive partitioning, batch I/O operations, file sizing, versioning, compact jobs, schema enforcement, etc